enixdark/infrastructure-as-code-workshop/labs/01-iac/07-destroying-your-infrastructure.md

 ## Step 4 &mdash;  Verify That Stacks are Gone

-Verify that all of this projec'ts stacks are now gone:
+Verify that all of this projec'ts stacks are now gone

 ```bash
 pulumi stack ls